spectrocloud/librarium/docs/docs-content/palette-cli/commands/fips-validate.md

 ## Clean

 The `clean` subcommand removes the FIPS validation resources from your clusters.
-The command is intended to be used in scenarios where the `images` or `services` subcommands fail to clean up the resources from the cluster.
+The command is intended to be used in scenarios where the `images` or `services` subcommands may fail to clean up the resources from the cluster.
+As a workaround, you can manually trigger the `clean` subcommand to remove the resources from the cluster.

 The `clean` subcommand accepts the following flags:

 | **Short Flag** | **Long Flag** | **Description**                                      | **Type** |
 | -------------- | ------------- | ---------------------------------------------------- | -------- |